Articles in this section

 The second action is now defined.

-For the third action, we want to assign a half second pause.
-Select the third tile, this time clicking outside the inner rectangle.
-This will cause it to be highlighted in blue:
+For the third action, assign a half-second pause.
+Select the third tile by clicking outside the inner rectangle to highlight it in blue:

 adaptive18.png

-Use the central dropdown menu to select Pause, then use the small dropdown menu that appears at the bottom of the window to specify the duration of the delay, in this case 0.5 seconds:
+Use the central dropdown menu to select Pause, then use the small dropdown at the bottom of the window to set the duration to 0.5 seconds:

 adaptive19.png